 ABERDEEN, N.C. — On July 28, Arthur Garner was shot dead in a standoff with law enforcement at his parents’ home near Sand Pit Road.

-Officials say police followed protocol in shooting the 33-year-old, who was armed with a rifle, but Garner’s family believes the use of deadly force was not justified.
+Officials say police followed protocol in shooting the 33-year-old, who was armed with a rifle, but Garner’s family believes the use of deadly force was unwarranted.

 The morning after the shooting, Sheriff Neil Godfrey said Garner was killed after he shot at police.
-In a stunning reversal, Godfrey later said Garner never fired his gun.
+In a stunning reversal, Godfrey later told reporters that Garner never fired his gun.

 Godfrey blamed the error on a misunderstanding between himself and investigators.
-He said Garner had only “raised his rifle and pointed it in the direction of a deputy or deputies.”
+In actuality, he said, Garner had only “raised his rifle and pointed it in the direction of a deputy or deputies.”

-“Our deputies and the other officers involved in this incident responded to a very dangerous and volatile situation,” Godfrey said. “(They were) in imminent danger of being shot.”
+“Our deputies and the other officers involved in this incident responded to a very dangerous and volatile situation,” Godfrey said during a news conference at the Rick Rhyne Public Safety Center in Carthage. “(They were) in imminent danger of being shot.”

-The videos provided to The Pilot are from the two municipal law enforcement agencies involved with the shooting.
-Sheriff’s deputies do not wear body cameras and do not have dashboard-mounted cameras in their patrol vehicles, according to Godfrey.
+The videos released to The Pilot are from the two municipal law enforcement agencies that assisted Sheriff’s deputies.
+Godfrey said the deputies involved with the shooting were not wearing body cameras and did not have dashboard-mounted cameras in their patrol vehicles.

-The following timeline is based on the videos, as well as court documents and audio tapes of 911 calls related to the shooting.
-It is an attempt to reconstruct what happened in the hour leading up to Garner’s deadly encounter with police.
+The following timeline is based on the videos, as well as court documents and audio tapes of 911 calls made in the hour leading up to Garner’s deadly encounter with police.

 Alyssa Garner has a fraught conversation with a 911 dispatcher.
 “Come now, please, please, please,” she says.
 “My brother’s drunk; he just busted his girlfriend’s window (…) there’s blood everywhere.”